Muslims cricket team

 The Muslims cricket team was an Indian first-class cricket team which took part in the annual Bombay tournament.
 The team was founded by members of the Muslim community in Bombay.

-The Muslims joined the Bombay tournament in 1912, when they accepted an invitation from the Europeans, Hindus and Parsees to expand the competition, which was renamed the Bombay Quadrangular.
+The Muslims – known as the Mohamedans at the time – joined the Bombay tournament in 1912, when they accepted an invitation from the Europeans, Hindus and Parsees to expand the competition, which was renamed the Bombay Quadrangular.

-The Muslims had a strong team during the last decade or so of the tournament's existence, winning the title six times between 1934–35 and 1944-45.
+The Muslims shared the title after a drawn match with the Hindus in 1913–14, won outright for first time in 1924–25 when they beat the Hindus, and had a strong team during the last decade or so of the tournament's existence, winning the title six times between 1934–35 and 1944–45.

+In the 1934–35 final, when the Muslims beat the Hindus, the Test fast bowler Mohammad Nissar took 10 wickets.
+In the 1940–41 final, when they beat The Rest, the Test leg-spinner Amir Elahi took seven wickets in each innings, for match figures of 57.5–7–192–14.
+In the 1944–45 final they beat the Hindus by one wicket, K. C. Ibrahim scoring 52 and 137 not out, and Amir Elahi taking match figures of 89–22–223–9.